What is a pest plant?

 Colonial hard shoot moth

-A newcomer to the battle against gorse is the colonial hard shoot moth.
-This was introduced to trial sites at Ruakaka in November last year.
-Biosecurity officers hope the moth will become established so colonies can be introduced in other areas.
+A newcomer to the battle against gorse is the colonial hard shoot moth, which biosecurity officers hope will become established so colonies can be introduced throughout Northland.

-Agapanthus.
-There are many plants that have the potential to become pest plants in Northland - including many that are on the verge of that classification already.
+There are many plants that have the potential to become pest plants in Northland and many of these are on the verge of that classification already.

 Other weeds could arrive by gardeners bringing in plant matter illegally.